bufbuild-ru/docs/blog/swift-packages/index.md

 ![Screenshot of xcode with package popup and eliza package selected](https://cdn.prod.website-files.com/6723e92f5d187330e4da8144/6747a20b512046ff641b86ce_xcode-packages-popup-JV7XAWQ6.png)

 A popup will prompt you to link the package’s product (the generated library) to your app.
-There will only be one option—ensure it’s selected and click **Add Package** to confirm the package addition, which will automatically add any transitive dependencies:
+There will only be one option — ensure it’s selected and click **Add Package** to confirm the package addition, which will automatically add any transitive dependencies:

 ![Screenshot of xcode with library selection popup and eliza library selected](https://cdn.prod.website-files.com/6723e92f5d187330e4da8144/6747a20b2a572b335b5d7451_xcode-library-popup-NQK4TC6V.png)